 In part because this is a new category of facilities, the State has yet to establish a youth bill of rights for young people committed to a SYTF.
 A bill of rights exists for foster youth, including those placed in STRTPs, and for youth committed to DJJ.
-Until the State establishes a specific bill of rights applicable to SYTFs, Alameda County adopts the following Youth Bill of Rights for children committed to county juvenile facilities:
+Until the State establishes a specific youth bill of rights applicable to SYTFs, Alameda County will consider the adoption of the following Youth Bill of Rights for children committed to County juvenile facilities: